manasvinik/baas-blog/content/beginnings.md

 > I am a bit of a productivity nerd.
 If there's a productivity app out there, chances are I've tried it.
 For a while, I secretly nourished the belief that the perfect to-do app for me existed.
 Somewhere out there.
 And when we meet each other, sparks will fly, it will be a match made in heaven, and someone might make a movie about it.
 In the end, I decided to just make it myself.
 While the vision might change a bit, right now it's looking like a more powerful version of Carrot -- an AI that organizes your tasks and ensures you're productive.
 If you'd like to be notified when this is usable, please let me know here.

 I did try to build this vision of "the perfect todo app".
-I spent many months on it, on and off.
+I spent several months on it, on and off.
 But many wasted weekends and many false starts later, I realized something I ought to have understood years back -- that my love of cool UIs and spiffy interactions was leading me astray.

 It doesn't matter how clean and good looking and AI infused (LOL, right.) the app is.
 At the end of the day, it's no different from the hundreds of other apps out there whose primary purpose is to let you keep a record of your todos.
 They may organize them, colour code them, give you voice reminders, or roll them in honey and molten candy.
 It doesn't matter.
 At the core of it, the value that they offer is, "You can store your todos here."